 During her reign, the situation in Eastern Europe was pretty volatile.
 By this time, the Knights of the Teutonic Order had been carving and setting up power bases along the baltic coast, launching crusades against the Baltic pagans in order to 'bring light' to the many pagan tribes.
 Initially, there were already crusades done by the livonians, but when the Teutonic Order came into the region under poland's request, the whole affair turned into what historians referred to as genocide.
 In the course of this history, the Teutonic order came in conflict with the polish kingdom, and the surviving pagan power Grand Duchy of Lithuania who is struggling to fend of the crusades.

 The ruler of the Grand Duchy of Lithuania, Jogaila (later known as Władysław II Jagiełło) and the Lithuanian nobles understood that eventual conversion to Christianity was inevitable, so as to ensure the survival of its people amids the zealous christian neighbors like that of the Teutonic Order, who were keen to convert the Grand duchy into Catholicism.
 There were few options for conversion; the one presented by the knights would put the Grand Duchy at disadvantages, while the ones presented by the grand duchy of Moscow was not better (They were Orthodox Christians), so Jogaila chosed the ones presented by the polish nobles, marry Jadwiga and brought the 2 country into personal union.
 In 1385, Jogaila married Jadwiga and converted into Catholic Christianity, establishing the Union of Krewo, an important even on which Poland and Lithuania were brought together under a personal union.
-Although for most of the early part the Union was met with a lot of friction, as well as the resentment amongst the Lithuanian nobles due to growing polish influences, but in the end, almost 2 centuries later, with the Union of Lublin in 1569, the two nations merged together, officially known as Polish-Lithuanian Commonwealth.
+Although for most of the early part the Union was met with a lot of friction, as well as the resentment amongst the Lithuanian nobles due to growing polish influences, but in the end, almost 2 centuries later, with the Union of Lublin in 1569, the two nations merged together, giving the birth to one of Europe's most dynamic, powerful and vibrant state, the Polish-Lithuanian Commonwealth.

 Perhaps, the role of Jadwiga in the complexity of the politics in her era may seemed little compared to her achievements, her history serves as an example that a woman could indeed ruled her own country herself, and retained her royal rights even after marriage to another sovereign.
-In Jadwiga's case, this resulted in the union of Kingdom of Poland and Grand Duchy of Lithuania, an event that was a turning point in the history of Eastern Europe.
+In Jadwiga's case, this resulted in the union of Kingdom of Poland and Grand Duchy of Lithuania, that was one of the turning points in the history of Eastern Europe.

 Next in the series - Zenobia of Palmyra